Positive education: Theoretical approaches

-Another model that utilizes positive education in school is the response to intervention model.
+Another model which utilizes positive education in school is the response to intervention model.
 Response to intervention is a preventative model that works to provide tailored assistance to at-risk students who are exhibiting insufficient academic achievement, though its principles have been used to address behavioral issues as well.
 The central components of this model include a core curriculum based on scientific evidence, universal screening, progress monitoring, and decisions about acceptable progress in subsequent tiers.
 RTI utilizes a multi-tiered structure: at each tier, students are screened and then monitored.
 The model was originally created to help identify learning disabilities, so that the adoption of a core curriculum ensures that inadequate teaching is not the cause for poor performance.
 Those who struggle even when adhering to a research-supported curriculum are given more intense instruction at a higher tier.
 When behavior is being considered, school or local norms for behavior rates are used when screening.

 The Positive Behavior Support (PBS) model is structured similarly to RTI but addresses behavior problems.
 This model adopts a prevention and intervention approach, emphasizing the importance of building prosocial skills, in addition to reducing bad behavior while implementing a three-tiered "continuum of supports" from a universal to an individual level.
 The strategies at the universal level include defined expected behaviors, strategies to teach expected behavior, strategies to encourage and practice appropriate behavior, and consistency within and across school systems.
 The second level involves providing targeted support for individuals and groups that are at risk.
 The final level concerns individuals that persist in their bad behavior and involves functional behavior assessments, instruction-based plans, and collective comprehensive plans including families and community agencies.
 PBS can be implemented at a school-wide (SWPBIS), district-wide or even statewide level.
 Recently, local school systems and even state departments of education have been demonstrating a rising interest in PBS because the program requires little training time and limited money and staff.
 In 2002, the New Hampshire Department of Education organized a statewide initiative to introduce PBS into New Hampshire schools.
 PBS has also become popular in Maryland, as more than 33% of state's schools implemented the program in 2006.